kscalelabs/ksim/README.md

 export DISPLAY=:100.0
 ```

-You may also need to tell mujoco to use GPU accelereated off-screen rendering via
+You may also need to tell MuJoCo to use GPU accelerated off-screen rendering via
 ```
 export MUJOCO_GL="egl"
 ```